AlexanderMilner/AlexanderMilner.github.io/_projects/allMarkovBases.md

 In general, we can use Theorem 2.6 from {% cite CKT_2007 %} to give us an algorithm to compute minimal Markov bases.
 For each fiber (which is represented as a graph with edges between elements which have nontrivial intersection) we treat the connected components as nodes of a new graph for which we choose a spanning tree.
 Then the union over all fibers of the binomials $$x^u-x^v$$ where $$u$$ and $$v$$ are in distinct connected components connected by an edge of the spanning tree form a minimal Markov basis.
 Then Theorem 2.7 from {% cite CKT_2007 %} tells us that every minimal Markov basis can be found using the algorithm above.

-Applying the algorithm to our example, the connected components of our fibers can be calculated by changing the option `ReturnConnectedComponents` of *fiberGraph}* to `true`.
+Applying the algorithm to our example, the connected components of our fibers can be calculated by changing the option `ReturnConnectedComponents` of *fiberGraph* to `true`.

     i7 : fiberGraph(A, ReturnConnectedComponents => true)